maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_y_axis_19](./images/build/frame/attach_endstoppers_y_axis_19.jpg)

-A flexible conduit/hose was then cut out and the cables were inserted through the conduit.
+A flexible conduit/hose (**O13**) was then cut out and the wires were inserted through the conduit.
 The flexible conduit was then inserted ~50 mm into the 900 mm aluminium profile of the upper frame.
-The other side was bent around and attached to the outside of the upper frame using cable ties.
+The other side was bent around and attached to the outside of the upper frame using cable ties (**O11**).

 ![attach_endstoppers_y_axis_20](./images/build/frame/attach_endstoppers_y_axis_20.jpg)